jwoLondon/adventOfCode/2019/intcode.md

 _Collection of types and functions for representing an IntCode computer.
 Can be used with any puzzles that require it._

-We need to be able to store the entire program, read values at given addresses and write to them.
-Although this could be stored in an array, for greater flexibility such as the use of non consecutive memory addresses, we will use a dictionary where the keys are addresses and the values the content at each address.
+We need to be able to store an intcode program, read values at given addresses and write to them.
+We also need to be able to receive input and generate output.

-The computer also has some other states such as the input and output values used and produced by a program.
-To keep the design open to further enhancement, we can represent the state of the computer as a record (refactored from an earlier stage on where just the memory was stored).

-## Computer Data Structure
+## Data Structure

 ```elm {l}
 type alias Computer =